yehia67/documentation/iri/0.1/concepts/transaction-validation.md

 ## Validation during the tip selection process

-When clients asks an IRI node for tip transactions, the IRI performs the [tip selection process](concepts/tip-selection.md).
+When clients asks an IRI node for tip transactions, it performs the [tip selection process](concepts/tip-selection.md).

-The bundles of each transaction that the IRI traverses during the tip selection process are checked by the bundle validator and the ledger validator.
+The bundles of each transaction that the IRI node traverses during the tip selection process are checked by the bundle validator and the ledger validator.

 ### Bundle validator